 KidShip’s fleet includes a range of boats carefully chosen to enhance a young sailor’s learning experience.
 Fast, responsive, and most of all FUN, our fleet of boats takes our new sailors from the stable, dry American 14.6 to the fast and challenging Laser Radial.

-The American 14 has a comfortable cockpit which easily accommodates three sailors and an instructor.
+The American 14.6 has a comfortable cockpit which easily accommodates three sailors and an instructor.
 It has a mainsail and a jib, so every member of the crew has a job.
 Not only are KidShippers learning the basics of sailing, they are also working as a team.
-The Americans are used in our Li’l Sailors (550), Half-Day Sailing Basics (555), and Sailing Essentials (505) camps.
+The Americans are used in our Half-Day Li’l Sailors, Half-Day Sailing Adventures, and Full Day Sailing Essentials camps.

-The Topaz is a camp favorite.
-Light, fast, wet, and simple this boat is great for beginners to learn on and is a great step between the American and the FJ.
-The Topaz is the perfect boat for our more advanced 505 students working to fine tune their skills on a boat more exciting than the American.
+The RS Zest is an intermediate camp favorite.
+Light, fast, and simple, this boat is great for beginners to enhance their skills and is a great step between the American and the Laser.
+The Zest is the perfect boat for our intermediare students working to fine tune their skills on a boat more exciting than the American.

-If you watched Olympic sailing this past summer, you probably saw Lasers being raced by world-class sailors.
-KidShip sailors who have already completed our Intermediate Sailing course can hone their skills by single-handing the fast, sensitive, and technical 12’ Laser Radial.
+If you've watched Olympic sailing, you probably saw Lasers being raced by world-class sailors.
+KidShip sailors who have already completed our Intermediate Sailing course can hone their skills by single-handing the fast, sensitive, and technical 14’ Laser Radial.
 It is the perfect platform for learning the more technical skills of our Advanced Sailing course.

-The Rainbow 24s are the boats we use for Down the River day, part of Course 505 when the sailors plan a trip to a nearby anchorage.
+The Rainbow 24s are the boats we use for Down the River day, part of Level 1: Sailing Essentials when the sailors plan a trip to a nearby anchorage.
 Rainbows are keelboats with comfortable cockpits perfect for carrying four or five sailors, an instructor, lunches, and gear for a picnic at the location they choose as their destination.